kwoodman1970/InceptionU-Project1/README.md

 ### The Assignment

+The goal of Project 1 was to for each learner to make their thinking visible and build a functional API through iteration &amp; feedback cycles &ndash; in particular, to create a text-based interactive application with JavaScript and [Express.js](https://expressjs.com/) using *only* HTTP API's.

+We were given additional features to strive for, such as:

+- use additional HTTP methods (like PUT and POST)
+- maintain state between HTTP requests
+- implement persistent storage
+- document the API

 ### The Result

 Many years ago (long before there was any social media), I attended a break-out session on the subject of mentorship.
 I then started thinking about a system where people with a need to learn could meet up with people who had the desire to teach.

 This project is a proof-of-concept of how mentors and protégés can connect.
-It implements a back-end for a web-based system and uses [Node.js](https://nodejs.org/).
+It implements a back end for a web-based system and uses [Node.js](https://nodejs.org/).
+Users can make requests for help and offers of help.
+Full [CRUD functionality](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) is implemented and data is stored locally in JSON files.
+Finally, the API is completely specified in an [OpenAPI](https://www.openapis.org/) (YAML) file.

 ## How to Install